andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Registration_Normalization.rst

 In the ``Degrees of Freedom`` window, you can use 3, 6, or 12 degrees of freedom to transform the images.
 Registration has an additional option, ``BBR``, which stands for Brain-Boundary Registration.
 This is a more advanced registration technique that uses the tissue boundaries to fine-tune the alignment between the functional and anatomical images.
 Similar to the Full search option above, it takes longer, but often gives a better alignment.

-For now, I will set both Search options to Full search and both Degrees of Freedom options to 12 DOF.
+For now, set both Search options to Full search and both Degrees of Freedom options to 12 DOF.
 If you have already loaded your functional images in the Data tab, click on the Go button to run all of the preprocessing steps.

 .. figure:: Registration_Setup.gif